How long do we need to allow for photography?

 Sadly it’s not that easy to answer as every wedding, couple and photographer are different.
 In short, you will need to discuss your picture requirements with your photographer and work out how to fit it all in.
+If you have to buy those Gift Baskets for Women, then do it a day earlier.
 But here are some general guidelines that I give to my couples that should help you get started with your wedding day photography timeline.

 Family group photographs are the most time consuming.
 A lot will depend on the size of your family and when these groups are done.
 I try to get them done as soon as possible after the ceremony when everyone is still all in one place.
 If you are having a church service and the photos can be done there they tend to be even quicker.
 Families tend to naturally wait for photos outside the church and everyone is available as soon as its their turn.
 If you are already at your reception venue people do tend to wander off, especially if there’s a bar!

 The usual family groups that I include are the bride and groom with the bride’s parents, same again but with the bride’s siblings then add in any extended family.
 Then repeat for the groom’s side.
 This takes about 20 minutes but probably only 15 if outside the church.
 If there are a few other smaller groups such as both sets of parents, siblings with partners, etc I allow another 5 minutes.
 After that you need to allow 5 minutes for every other big group shot of more than 10 people.
 If you have lots of groups of friends, or lots of extended family this can get time consuming.
 Its totally up to you but just make sure it’s in your schedule.